HomePlatform finderBest halal stock brokers

 Updated May 2026

-Compare halal trading platforms, stock screeners, ETF access, and managed halal portfolios in one place.
+This page compares halal trading platforms, stock screeners, ETF access, and managed halal portfolios in one place.
 The strongest options make Shariah checks, fees, account access, and investing workflow clear before you commit.
-We compare Shariah transparency, fee clarity, market access, minimums, and real investor workflow fit.
-This list currently covers 12 platforms across 8 markets, including 5 platforms with explicit certification signals.
+This page compares Shariah transparency, fee clarity, market access, minimums, and real investor workflow fit.
+This list currently covers 14 platforms across 8 markets, including 7 platforms with explicit certification signals.

-After reviewing halal stock and ETF tools, we found Musaffa to be the strongest overall starting point for many investors in 2026.
+After reviewing halal stock and ETF tools, the strongest overall starting point for many investors in 2026 is Musaffa .
 It combines broad halal portfolio access, explicit Shariah positioning, and beginner-friendly onboarding.
 Dedicated screeners also score highly for investors who want stock compliance checks and portfolio monitoring.

 1. MusaffaAdvanced halal stock screening.
 Real-time Shariah compliance screening.

 2. ZoyaHalal investing for everyone.
-100% free to use.
+Free tier plus Zoya Pro subscription.

 3. Wahed InvestHalal investing made simple.
 AAOIFI-compliant stock screening.